mymx2/starter-gradle/.github/docs/MAINTENANCE.md

 ### Reviewing a Fix

-- Is the PR fixing a well defined issue / bug report?
+- Is the PR fixing a well-defined issue / bug report?
   - If not, ask to clarify context / provide reproduction or failing test case
 - In most cases, a fix PR should include a test case that fails without the fix.
 - Is it the right fix?